kennethy/rust-lang/ch15.smart-pointers/README.md

 ## 15.5 `RefCell<T>` and the Interior Mutability

+Interior mutability allows you to mutate data even when there are immutable references to the data; normally this is not allowed by the borrowing rules.

 With `RefCell<T>`, the borrowing rules' invariants are enforced at runtime.

-Mutating the value inside an immutable value is the interior mutability pattern.

-### Differences
+The additional checks at runtime could have some performance impact.

+### Enforcing Borrowing Rules at Runtime with `RefCel<T>`

 - `Rc<T>` enables multiple owners of the same data; `Box<T>` and `RefCell<T>` have single owners.
-- `Box<T>` allows immutable or mutable borrows checked at compile time; Rc<T> allows only immutable borrows checked at compile time; RefCell<T> allows immutable or mutable borrows checked at runtime.
+- `Box<T>` allows immutable or mutable borrows checked at compile time; `Rc<T>` allows only immutable borrows checked at compile time; `RefCell<T>` allows immutable or mutable borrows checked at runtime.
 - Because `RefCell<T>` allows mutable borrows checked at runtime, you can mutate the value inside the RefCell<T> even when the RefCell<T> is immutable.

 ### Usage